project-codeflare/codeflare/README.md

 ## Contributing

-If you are interested in joining us and make CodeFlare Pipeline better, we encourage you to take a look at our [Contributing](CONTRIBUTING.md) page.
+If you are interested in joining us and make CodeFlare better, we encourage you to take a look at our [Contributing](CONTRIBUTING.md) page.